Managing EDB Postgres Distributed (PGD) databases v2.0.0

-As described in the architecture document, EDB Postgres Distributed for Kubernetes is an operator created to deploy PGD databases.
-It provides an alternative over deployment with TPA, and by leveraging the Kubernetes ecosystem, it can offer self-healing and declarative control.
-The operator is also responsible of the backup and restore operations.
+As described in the architecture document, EDB Postgres® AI for CloudNativePG™ Global Cluster is an operator created to deploy PGD databases.
+By leveraging the Kubernetes ecosystem, it can offer self-healing and declarative control.
+The operator is also responsible for the backup and restore operations.
 See Backup.

 However, many of the operations and control of PGD clusters aren't managed by the operator.
-The pods created by EDB Postgres Distributed for Kubernetes come with the PGD CLI installed.
+The pods created by EDB CloudNativePG Global Cluster come with the PGD CLI installed.
 You can use this tool, for example, to execute a switchover.

 PGD CLI